chase-moskal/xiome/legal.md

 we don't sell data

-we record some basic statistics which we might publish, like counts of the numbers of people using xiome communities
+we record some basic statistics which we might publish, like counts of the numbers of people using xiome

 we may be forced to share data with law enforcement agencies

 things we track:
 1. **email address**
-  this is so we can send login links when the user wants to login. we don't publicize it. in an emergency, we may use the email addresses to contact people about something very important
+  this is so we can send login links when the user wants to login. we don't publicize it. we may use the email addresses to notify people about important things related to xiome
 1. **profile data**
   info the user saves about their avatar, like nickname, tagline, profile picture preferences
 1. **account stats**